Updated: 29th August 2022

 Cut and paste my experience from above Shimano based power meters, and yes, both these dual sided units have that dreaded RIGHT Shimano crank issue.
 That aside, the Pioneer units have a high-speed data mode that’s compatible with their own head unit and Wahoo ELEMNT devices.

 As of March 31st 2020, Pioneer have ceased operations in the cycling power meter and GPS head unit market.
-Shimano acquired the software assets (Cyclo-Sphere).
+Shimano has since acquired the IP/software assets (Cyclo-Sphere).